johnlaudun/jln/teaching/courses/370-games/index.md

 ## Materials

+The list of materials, both physical and software, is long.
+Much of our reading will be in pieces either already available online and/or for download or provided via the Teams instance.

+### Hardware

+* Participants will need a set of die that includes several D6 and at least one each of D8, D12, and D20 (more is better but not required).
+16mm and 19mm dies are more adult human friendly, but functionality matters more than size.
+* Participants will also need a steady supply of 3 x 5 cards.
-We will be prototyping, and trialing, both physical and virtual narrative game forms.
+* We will be prototyping, and trialing, both physical and virtual narrative game forms.
 Participants need to be able to generate both.
 While there are pre-cut square and hexagonal game tiles of various sizes, blank playing cards, and a myriad other ready-made materials, access, and willingness to use one's imagination, cardstock and cardboard are the only things required.
 (An awful lot can be achieved with 3 x 5 cards.) *And, yes, effective, and compelling, game figures can be created out of cardboard cutouts and markers.*

-In order to create the cards, tiles, and boards from a variety of materials, participants will also need to have scissors or other cutting implements -- please exercise caution and remember to use a cutting mat when working -- as well as markers or painting supplies.
+* In order to create the cards, tiles, and boards from a variety of materials, participants will also need to have scissors or other cutting implements -- please exercise caution and remember to use a cutting mat when working -- as well as markers or painting supplies.

-Participants will need a set of die that includes several D6 and at least one each of D8, D12, and D20 (more is better but not required).
-16mm and 19mm dies are more adult human friendly, but functionality matters more than size.
+### Software

+* In addition to these physical materials, participants will of course need to access to a computer and software.
+The university provides a license to Office 365.
+Use of Teams is mandatory, and you might as well use the other apps as well.
+There is a fair amount of writing in this course, much of it structured, and so familiarity with the outline view and the relationship between outline headings and styles is highly recommended.
+PowerPoint can be an interesting platform for interactive fiction with its ability to have clickable links between non-sequential slides.
+* We will be using network graphs to represent interactive fictions and narrative games.
+You can create simple diagrams in presentation software like PowerPoint or Keynote, but anything more than a few nodes high/deep quickly becomes about managing readability and not about being generating ideas.
+There are a variety of mind-mapping, as well as diagramming, applications available.
+Please familiarize yourself with one: you will be making network visualizations both for analysis as well as creativity.
+* For those interested in text-based storytelling, there are two open source applications available for writing and compiling playable stories/games.
+(See **Resources** below.)

-## Requirements
+## Grading

 More than anything, this course expects and requires that participants be open to new ideas and different kinds of course experiences.
 This is the first time this course has been offered at UL, and so much of the content, in terms of both readings, lectures, and discussions as well as assignments is exploratory in nature: what do participants need to know to think more clearly about stories and games and the media within which the two combine?